Mentoring: Finding A UK Mentor

 Learning From Experienced People

 A mentor is someone who has vast experience in your chosen field - which is the primary reason they are able to offer mentorship.
-Therefore, sessions enable you to gain insight which also has real life application.
+Therefore, sessions enable you to gain insight that also has real-life application.
 Learning from a more experienced individual helps accelerate your learning and understand proven steps which have worked for others.